Regular black holes and the first law of black hole mechanics: Derivation of the compatibility condition

+which is an extension of the standard form of the first law of black hole mechanics that includes an additional work term.
+The notion of internal/thermal energy is captured by the expression $r_+/2$, which corresponds to the MS mass $C/2$ evaluated at the outer horizon.
+However, this internal energy is not necessarily the same as the ADM mass when matter fields are present \cite{mz:14}, as is the case for dynamically evolving black holes.
+Comparison with the traditional form of the first law of mechanics $\delta M = \tfrac{\kappa}{8 \pi} \delta A - p \delta V$ \cite{lm:22} identifies the pressure $p$ in terms of $w_1$, i.e.\

 A few brief comments are in order: first, it is important to note that higher-order terms $i>1$ in the MS mass expansion have not been neglected in this derivation, but rather, they simply do not enter the expression for the Kodama surface gravity of Eq.~\eqref{eq:KodamaSGv2}.
-Second, the expression for the surface gravity $\kappa=1/(2r_+)$ prescribed by the first law of back hole mechanics [cf.\ Eq.~\eqref{eq:firstlaw_sg}] is attainable only if $w_1=0$.
+Second, the conventional form of the first law of black hole mechanics [Eq.~\eqref{eq:first_law}] and its associated expression for the surface gravity $\kappa=1/(2r_+)$ [cf.\ Eq.~\eqref{eq:firstlaw_sg}] are attainable only if $w_1=0$, as can be seen from Eqs.~\eqref{eq:KodamaSGv2} and \eqref{eq:first_law_extended}.
 Therefore,

+is a necessary condition to be compatible with the first law, i.e.\ the linear coefficient in the MS mass expansion $w_1$ [cf.\ Eq.~\eqref{eq:MSmass}] must vanish at the outer horizon.
+Physically, this implies that the metric approximates the Vaidya solution near the outer horizon.
+Third, the expressions derived in Eqs.~\eqref{eq:KodamaSGv2}--\eqref{eq:w1=0} apply generically to black holes described by a metric function of the form of Eq.~\eqref{eq:f.def.MSmass}.
+For RBHs described by a metric function of the form of Eq.~\eqref{eq:fvr.gen}, performing a series expansion of Eq.~\eqref{eq:MSmass} about the outer horizon yields